joyrex2001/kubedock/README.md

 ### Automatic reaping

 If a test fails and didn't clean up its started containers, these resources will remain in the namespace.
 To prevent unused pods, configmaps and services lingering around, kubedock will automatically delete these resources.
-If these resorces are owned by the current process, they will be removed if they are older than 60 minutes (default).
+If these resources are owned by the current process, they will be removed if they are older than 60 minutes (default).
 If the resources have the label `kubedock=true`, but are not owned by the running process, it will delete them 15 minutes after the initial reap interval (in the default scenario; after 75 minutes).

 ### Forced cleaning

 The reaping of resources can also be enforced at startup.
 When kubedock is started with the `--prune-start` argument, it will delete all resources that have the label `kubedock=true`, before starting the API server.
 This includes resources that are created by other instances of kubedock.

 ## Docker-in-docker support